top of page

 Top 10 Outstanding Young Farmers in the US

-and in 2019 the farm was recognized as the
+And in 2019, the farm was recognized as the

 Conservation Farm Family of the Year